TheShadowEevee/Sharpii-NetCore/README.md

 You can download the latest version of Sharpii on the project's releases page: <https://github.com/TheShadowEevee/Sharpii-NetCore/releases/>
 Releases will have certain executables pre-made.
 If an executable you need isn't there, you can follow the compilation instructions in the wiki.
 I will compile this myself for certain people if asked via Discord (Usually for projects such as RC24's Linux patcher.)

+> [!IMPORTANT]
+> MacOS users may need to run the following command in the directory Sharpii is downloaded to.
+See [this issue](https://github.com/TheShadowEevee/Sharpii-NetCore/issues/11) for more information.
+> `codesign --sign - --force --preserve-metadata=entitlements,requirements,flags,runtime ./Sharpii`
+> Please ensure you replace `./Sharpii` with the full name of the downloaded binary.

 ## Compiling

 To compile, do the following: